razie/diesel/README.md

 ## Expressions

-The expressions As an external DSL, the expressions are fairly complex (see more in [expr](/diesel/src/main/scala/razie/diesel/expr)), such as:
+The expressions used in Diese are useful on their own: as an external DSL, the expressions are fairly complex (see more in [expr](/diesel/src/main/scala/razie/diesel/expr)), including lambdas, list operators and inlined Javascript expressions, such as:

 ```js
 // array/lists with lambdas etc